Python notes - semi-sorted

 How does pytest decide what to run as tests?

-...but only if that class does not have an __init__.
+...but only if that class does not have a constructor (__init__).

-These classes are not intended to be classes with state (and it does not actually instantiate the class(verify)), just to group test functions and pollute the namespace less.
+These classes are not intended to be classes with state (and it does not actually instantiate the class(verify))

 • classes subclassed from unittest.TestCase (see unittest)